b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 Michael, Randall K. (2008).
 'Mastering UNIX®Shell Scripting: Bash, Bourne, and Korn Shell Scripting for Programmers, System Administrators, and UNIX Gurus'.
 Second Edition.
 Indianapolis, Indiana, U. S. A.: Wiley Publishing, Inc. ISBN 9780470183014

 **N**

+**Noam Nisan, *et al.***

+Nisan, Noam & Schocken, Shimon (2021).
+'The Elements of Computing Systems Building a Modern Computer from First Principles'.
+Second Edition.
+Cambridge, Massachusetts, U. S. A.: The MIT Press.
+ISBN 9780262539807 (paperback).

+**Purport**

+This book, now in its second edition, is the theoretical component for the freely available course Nand To Tetris (Nand2Tetris), which I have resolved to undertake, so my practical knowledge of computers is not so rudimentary and fragmented.
+I feel, it will only inform my scripting endeavours.
+Details regarding the online course hosted by Coursera

 **O**